hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B2_alignment_quality.md

 ## Assessing alignment quality

-After running our FASTQ files through the STAR aligner, you should have noticed a number of output files in the `~/unix_workshop/rnaseq/results/STAR` directory.
+After running our single FASTQ file through the STAR aligner, you should have noticed a number of output files in the `~/unix_workshop/rnaseq/results/STAR` directory.
 Let's take a quick look at some of the files that were generated and explore the content of some of them.

 	$ cd ~/unix_workshop/rnaseq/results/STAR